shallomkanyori/alx-higher_level_programming/0x00-python-hello_world/README.md

 - You are not allowed to use `print`
 - Your script should print to `stderr`
 - Your script should exit with the status code `1`

+**Task 12: Compile.**
+Write a script that compiles a Python script file.
+The Python file name will be stored in the environment variable `$PYFILE`.
+The output filename has to be `$PYFILEc`.